 Important things to remember

-- While taking hydroxychloroquine you should see your rheumatologist regularly to make sure the treatment is working and to minimise any possible side effects.
+- You should see your nominated doctor regularly to make sure the treatment is working and check for possible side effects.

 This information has been produced by the Australian Rheumatology Association (ARA) to help you understand the medicine that has been prescribed for you.
 Please read it carefully and discuss it with your doctor.
 The information in this sheet has been obtained from various sources and has been reviewed by the ARA.
 It is intended as an educational aid and does not cover all possible uses, actions, precautions, side effects, or interactions of the medicines mentioned.
 This information is not intended as medical advice for individual problems nor for making an individual assessment of the risks and benefits of taking a particular medicine.
 It can be reproduced in its entirety but cannot be altered without permission from the ARA.
 The NHMRC publication: How to present the evidence for consumers: preparation of consumer publications (2000) was used as a guide in developing this publication.